AnnoyedGrunt/GMS2-Minimap-Tutorial/README.md

 ```

 `x` and `y`, as usual, refer to where the instance is, but since we’re going to draw using the Draw GUI event the map will be drawn at 32 pixels away from the left and top of the screen, rather than 32 pixels away from the left and top of the room.
 Even when we move around, the map will remain in place.
 `scale`, as the name implies, represents the scaling that will be applied to our map.
-A scaling of 0.12 makes the map about ~1/100 of the size of the room, as both the width and height of the map will be a little bit more than 1/10 if their original size.
+A scaling of 0.12 makes the map about ~1/100 of the size of the room, as both the width and height of the map will be a little bit more than 1/10 of their original size.
 `width` and `height` are calculated depending on the scale and we’ll use them later to add a background to our map.
 `objects_to_draw` contains all the object types that should appear in our map, as well as the associated color.
 We make sure to specify them in this specific order, creating couples of (object index, color).
 Notice how we place each couple on its own line to make this concept clearer.
 `background_color` as the name implies, this will be the color of the map’s background.